hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Use standard language

-_Guideline._ avoid being cute or funny when it results in a name that requires shared culture or more effort to understand
+_Guideline._ Avoid being cute or funny when it results in a name that requires shared culture or more effort to understand.

-_Refactoring._
+Like deliberately meaningless names, cute and funny names require the reader to understand some implicit context.
+While humour often relies on indirect references and ambiguity, these qualities do not improve code readability.

+_Refactoring._ Replace indirect references and colloquial language with the corresponding explicit and standard language.

 _Example violations._ `whack` instead of kill